NamX HUV: Overview

 The NamX HUV was presented for the first time on May 11, 2022 in Italy and in October at the 2022 Paris Motor Show.
 It is the result of four years of development and collaboration between the Italian coachbuilder Pininfarina and NamX (which stands for New Automotive and Mobility Exploration).

 Features

-The HUV has the particularity of offering interchangeable hydrogen tanks.
+The HUV offers interchangeable hydrogen tanks.
 Six interchangeable hydrogen tanks are added to the main tank and provide a range of 800 km.
 This system makes it easy to exchange the six removable tanks in a station without refueling the main tank, service stations for hydrogen being rare.

+The main tank stores 5 kg of hydrogen at 700 bar, and each hydrogen bottle stores 0.5 kg of hydrogen, for a total storage of 8 kg.